 My inverter is (1500w 12dc-Battery in to 120ac out) a very good one.

-after 4 hours of working the battery is getting too low, so the inverter starting to run on protection mode and beeping like craze.
-So I decide to run a 6-pack of super capacitor in parallel with the battery to support the (peak moments) the problem is the super capacitor bank need to be charged to 16.2dc volts (6 times 2.7 volts each capacitor)
+after 4 hours of working the battery is getting too low, so the inverter starting to run on protection mode and beeping like crazy.
+So I decided to run a 6-pack of super capacitor in parallel with the battery to support the (peak moments) the problem is the super capacitor bank need to be charged to 16.2dc volts (6 times 2.7 volts each capacitor)

 any idea, advise or circuit, would be highly appreciated.